1Jayso/ci-cd-blockchain/readme.md

 - You can access the argocd dashboard via this IP address 35.193.103.196
-- The dasboard credentials are as follows username=admin password=sudo12345.
+- The dasboard credentials are as follows {username:"admin"}, {password:"sudo12345"}.
 This will help you visualize the cluster and health statuses of the nodes.
 - Below is an image of the nodes from the argocd dashboard.
 ![Nodes in ArgoCd dashboard](images/btc-eth-tezos.png)